Baaaaam/FCCI/LEXICON.md

 ### Input parameter

-An input parameter is not measurable in the real fleet and has to be estimated.
+An input factor is not measurable in the real fleet and has to be estimated.

 	- Reactivity threshold for maximal burn up
+	- Time steps
 	- ...?

 ## Model

 Represents the computationnal tool that processes the input and performing output calculation according to defined hypothesis.
 Here's a non exhaustive list of models :